 I don't know.

-Well, you probably already heard that uh Trump spoke at the UN and he had two technical difficulties.
+Well, you probably already heard that Trump spoke at the UN and he had two technical difficulties.

 Does that sound real to you?

-Well, I would look at the context, which included reporting that said that uh UN staff had been joking before Trump got there that they should turn off the elevator and the escalator and claim they don't have enough money to run them.
+Well, I would look at the context, which included reporting that said that UN staff had been joking before Trump got there that they should turn off the elevator and the escalator and claim they don't have enough money to run them.

-So what are the odds that they were joking about doing this exact thing, and then by accident, by total accident, the thing that's never happened to any president at the UN ever by total accident, it just happened, it just happened.
+And then by accident, by total accident, the thing that's never happened to any president at the UN ever, by total accident, it just happened.

-So believe it, people believe it.
+So believe it, people.

 That's just a coincidence.

-Sorry, but we're not really in the mood to accept that coincidence.
+We're not really in the mood to accept that coincidence.

-You know, The funny thing is it might be a coincidence.
+You know, the funny thing is, it might be a coincidence.

 It's not like it's impossible.

-I mean, so you know how sometimes if you think too much about a thing happening, it happens.
+I mean, you know how sometimes if you think too much about a thing happening, it happens.

 Maybe a lot of people are thinking about it happening.

-However, that would be a lot of a coincidence to accept, a really, really big one.
+However, that would be a lot of a coincidence to accept.

 So I don't think we're in the mood to accept that.

-So another coincidence, probably, just a coincidence.
+So another coincidence, probably.

-Yeah, yeah, or he got fired or something.
+Yeah, or he got fired or something.

 How about you stop telling countries like us to do all the worst things that we could do?